Chat on WhatsApp

 Smooth Customs Clearance

-Facilitates smooth customs clearance for hazardous goods shipments.
-Carriers and authorities accept UN-certified packaging without delays.
+Facilitates frictionless customs clearance at international ports and airports.
+Carriers and port authorities accept UN-certified packaging without delays or queries.

 Accident Risk Reduction

-Reduces risk of accidents during handling, storage, and transport by certifying packaging can withstand extreme transport conditions.
+Dramatically reduces risk of accidents during handling, storage, and transport.
+Testing certifies packaging can withstand extreme environmental stresses encountered in shipping.

 Export Category Flexibility